Budget planning for a baby

 A helping hand

 You’ll have your hands full (literally and figuratively) when your baby arrives, so accept offers of help from friends and family whenever you can.
 Let them know exactly how they can help - whether it’s putting on a wash, bringing over some dinner, or picking up older children from school.
-There’s a great app set up by two kiwi mums called Support Crew that lets you post requests for help on certain days, and your network ‘accepts’ the things they can do.
+There’s a great app set up by two Kiwi mums called Support Crew that lets you post requests for help on certain days, and your network ‘accepts’ the things they can do.
 It’s a lot easier asking for help when it’s not face-to-face, and you could even ask a friend to set it up for you, so you have more time to get on with being a parent.

 Time for bed

-You’ll often hear people tell you to sleep when your baby sleeps but with the washing piling up, calls to return and having not showered in 2 days, it can seem like nap time is the only time you have to get things done.
+You’ll often hear people tell you to sleep when your baby sleeps but with the washing piling up, calls to return, and having not showered in two days, it can seem like nap time is the only time you have to get things done.
 But housework can wait.
 You can shower another day.
 Turn off your phone.
 There’s a reason sleep deprivation is used as a torture technique – it’s really bad for you and it can seriously affect your brain and ability to function.
 Get some rest, you’ll thank yourself for it later.

 Here to help